© Angus Mitchell

 Duration: 2 hours which includes a 15 minute interval

-“Creative Vision” NEW
+“Creative Vision”

 Paul talks about how his career in Graphic Design has influenced his photography over the years.
 Even today Paul still begins with a blank piece of paper and sketches out initial ideas, it is the same principle as looking through a camera viewfinder and populating it with ideas.
 He will discuss compositional aides such as the rule of thirds, the golden ratio etc. as well as the use of colour, shapes, scale, symmetry, repetition and pattern.
 Paul's talk is fully illustrated with digitally projected images.